 Given the ever-increasing number of genetic loci being implicated in the regulation of complex human disease, determining precisely how these polymorphic loci impact on disease represents a major bottleneck constraining the translation of GWAS findings to diagnostic and therapeutic clinical applicability.
 Accordingly, David’s main research interests relate to:

-- The application of functional genomic approaches, particularly those involving next generation sequencing technologies, to investigate how the regulation of gene expression and splicing might alter disease susceptibility and treatment response
+4. The application of functional genomic approaches, particularly those involving next generation sequencing technologies, to investigate how the regulation of mRNA expression, splicing, and editing might alter disease susceptibility and treatment response

 Stacey D*, Lourdusamy A*, Ruggeri B, Maroteaux M, Jia T, Cattrell A, Nymberg C et al. (2016).
 A translational systems biology approach in both animals and human identifies a functionally related module of accumbal genes involved in the regulation of reward processing and binge drinking in males.
 J Psychiatry Neurosci, 41(3):192-202.

 Schubert KO*, Stacey D*, Air T, Baune BT.
 (2016).
 Peripheral blood gene expression analysis implicates B lymphocyte proliferation and ribosomal S26 transcripts in cognitive dysfunction in people with remitted Major Depression.
 J Affect Disord, 190:754-6.

 Redlich R*, Stacey D*, Opel N, Grotegerd D, Dohm K, Kugel H, Heindel W et al. (2015).
 Evidence of an IFN-γ by early life stress interaction in the regulation of amygdala reactivity to emotional stimuli.
 Psychoneuroendocrinology, 62:166-73.